 2. East Coast Corgi Rescue

-Adopters can be matched with a purebred or mixed Corgi, and the adoption fee of $250 to $600 will go to your new Corgi’s medical expenses.
-They accept applications from residents in Pennsylvania and nearby states such as Washington DC, Maryland, Virginia, Delaware, and New Jersey.
-Puppies and dogs in need of special attention will require prospective adoptive owners with years of experience.
+Applications are accepted from residents in Pennsylvania and nearby states such as Washington DC, Maryland, Virginia, Delaware, and New Jersey.
+Puppies and dogs in need of special attention will require that prospective adoptive owners have years of experience with dogs, and young children will be considered only after careful consideration.

 East Coast Corgi Rescue Details